 - Meet one of the following: (1) Basic skills deficient, (2) Disability, (3) Homeless or foster child, (4) Offender, (5) Pregnant or parenting, (6) Needs additional assistance to graduate or secure a job

-- Show career interest in health care, manufacturing or culinary arts*
+- Show career interest in culinary*, healthcare or manufacturing

 - Meet the minimum TABE scores: Reading: 5.7, Math/Pre-algebra: 8.7